charlieschwabacher/subtree/README.md

 - `merge(data)` - replaces the value at path with a new object created by deeply merging the current value and the provided argument

-- `splice(path, start, deleteCount, ...elements)` - similar to Array.splice,
-this inserts or deletes from an array at path.
-It throws an error if the value at path is not an array.

-- `push(path, value)` - adds a value to the end of the array at path, throws an error if the value at path is not an array.

-- `pop(path)` - removes the value from the end of the array at path, returns it, and throws an error if the value at path is not an array.

-- `unshift(path, value)` - adds a value to the beginning of the array at path, throws an error if the value at path is not an array

-- `shift(path)` - removes and returns the value from the beginning of the array at path, throws an error if the value at path is not an array

 - `bind(path[, pre])` - returns a setter function for the provided path.
 If the optional `pre` argument is included, it will be composed with the setter to preproccess values.

+Array only methods: (these throw if the value at their path is not an array)

+- `splice(path, start, deleteCount, ...elements)` - similar to Array.splice,
+this inserts or deletes from the array at path.

+- `push(path, value)` - adds a value to the end of the array at path.

+- `pop(path)` - removes the value from the end of the array at path, and returns it.

+- `unshift(path, value)` - adds a value to the beginning of the array at path.

+- `shift(path)` - removes and returns the value from the beginning of the array at path.